Moonscars on Steam - User reviews, Price & Information

 Push the limits of your combat skills, and master new abilities to progress through an unforgiving nonlinear 2D world.
 Face off against the relentless darkness that seeks to destroy you.
 In Moonscars, every death is a lesson learnt—and as you overcome each challenge, new truths will be revealed.

-Moonscars is a action, metroidvania and pixel graphics game developed by Black Mermaid and published by Humble Games.
+Moonscars is a action, metroidvania and souls-like game developed by Black Mermaid and published by Humble Games.

 Released on September 27th 2022 is available only on Windows in 9 languages: English, French, German, Japanese, Simplified Chinese, Spanish - Latin America, Portuguese - Brazil, Turkish and Ukrainian.